sander1095/vscode-readme-auto-open/README.md

-# vscode-readme-opener
+# vscode-readme-auto-open
-A VSCode plug-in that opens the README when you open a project for the first time, ensuring people read it
+A VSCode plug-in that automatically opens the README when you open a project for the first time, ensuring people read it